-If you buy a used car in Jersey, from a dealer or privately, you are still largely on your own.
-Although the Supply of Goods and Services (Jersey) Law of 2009 goes some way to offering buyers protection at the time of sale, there is no ongoing legal protection for the buyer.
+If you buy a used car in Jersey, from a dealer or privately, you are still largely on your

-Although the new legislation gives the customer a greater degree of protection than existed prior to 2009, the only real protection currently offered to a buyer is available from members of the Jersey Motor Trades Federation.
+existed prior to 2009, the only real protection currently offered to a buyer is available from members

 There have been trade associations connected with the motor vehicle almost since the internal combustion engine replaced the horse.
 However the current Jersey Motor Trades Federation was founded as recently as 1992, supplanting the Jersey Motor Trades Association which itself had been established in the mid-1970s.